Iovance Biotherapeutics will lay off staff in a restructuring that follows a significant cut to its revenue forecasts earlier this year.

 Amtagvi could be approved in Europe, the U.K. and Canada this year.
 It’s also in late-stage testing for non-small cell lung cancer.

-Iovance shares have lost nearly two-thirds of their value over the last 12 months.
+Iovance shares have lost most of their value over the last 12 months.